kogulan/ubuntu-xrdp-setup/README.md

 - Change the default password after first login for security.
 - Make sure your OCI security list allows inbound traffic on port `3389` for RDP.
 - The script assumes you have `sudo` privileges.
-- If you want to customize the username/password, edit the `setup-rdp.sh` script before running.
+- If you want to customize the username/password, edit the `setup-xrdp-xfce.sh` script before running.

 ---